sigsum/sigsum-go/doc/tools.md

 private key is acessible via ssh-agent).
 The message to sign is read from standard input.
 The default namespace (a feature of OpenSSH format signatures) is the one used for a signatures in a Sigsum leaf.
-The create dsignature is written to standard output, if no output file is specified with the `-o` option.
+The created signature is written to standard output, if no output file is specified with the `-o` option.

 By default, the signature is a raw hex representation of a 64-octet